Are there Spiritual Gifts today or have they Ceased?

 To emphatically say that the "perfect" referred to is the completed canon of Scripture was not Paul's intention when he wrote the words.
 Paul began the chapter by explaining how the gifts amount to nothing without love being the basis of their operation and he ends with “And now abide faith, hope, love, these three; but the greatest of these is love (1 Cor.
 13:13).
 Faith, hope, love- these three will continually be with us.
 He summarizes this teaching through Chapter by stating 1 Cor.
 14:1 Pursue love, (and desire spiritual gifts, but especially that you may prophesy”).
 Paul ends the epistle to the Corinthians with 1 Cor.
 16:13-14: “Watch, stand fast in the faith, be brave, be strong.
 Let all that you do be done with love.”

 One cannot in any biblical sense say that God is not using spiritual gifts somewhere in the world at this time.
 The Bible does say the gifts will completely pass away while the church is growing, the point is "when" they will pass away.
 Since we still have knowledge and the perfect has not come Spiritual gifts are still are available to build up the body.
 But we must understand they are not under mans but God's control when they will be used.

-I believe there are spiritual gifts for today (with certain qualifications) but I want to believe and practice them as the Bible teaches.
+I believe there are spiritual gifts for today (with certain qualifications) but I want to believe and practice and accept them them as the Bible teaches.
 Spiritual gifts exercised correctly will always bring health and life to the body of believers.